quiltdata/quilt/docs/Catalog/Qurator.md

      bottom right of the screen to open the chat interface. ![qurator icon](../imgs/qurator-icon.png)
    - You can begin by typing questions into the chat interface.
-For example, queries like _“What are the key findings on small molecule delivery?”_ will prompt Qurator to retrieve relevant packages and present a summarized overview.
+For example, queries like _“What are the key findings on small molecule delivery?”_ will prompt Qurator to search for relevant data and present a summarized overview.

 ### Example Use Cases

 - **Search**: _“What are the latest papers on melanoma?”_
-  Qurator will search through the Quilt packages using Elastic Search and retrieve the most relevant data.
+  Qurator will search through the Quilt catalog using Elastic Search and retrieve the most relevant data.

 - **Summarize**: _“Summarize the key points of this BRCA1 research.”_